 17 Let the elders who govern well be considered worthy of double honor, especially those who work hard at preaching9 and teaching.
 18 For the Scripture says, “You shall not muzzle an ox while it is treading out the grain,”10 and, “The laborer is worthy of his wages.”11 19 Do not receive an accusation against an elder unless it is based on the testimony of two or three witnesses.
 20 Those elders who continue to sin, rebuke in the presence of all, so the rest may fear as well.
 21 I solemnly charge you in the presence of God, Christ Jesus, and the elect angels, to keep these instructions without prejudice, doing nothing at all out of personal favoritism.
 22 Do not lay hands on anyone too quickly, and thus12 participate in the sins of other men.
 Keep yourself pure.
 (23 No longer drink water alone, but take a little wine for the sake of your stomach and your frequent ailments.)
 24 The sins of some men are altogether evident, going before them to judgment; but in the case of others, their sins follow after them.
 25 Likewise, works that are good are also evident, and those that are otherwise cannot be concealed.

 - Lit. his own

-- This was either a list of all widows qualified for support, or a list of older widows who served younger widows and their children.
-Enrollment appears to have involved a formal pledge to continue as a widow and to serve the Lord and the church in that capacity.
+- I.e. a list of widows qualified for support, or possibly of older widows chosen to serve the younger.
+Enrollment may have involved a formal pledge to continue as such.

 - Or saying things they ought not to; lit. speaking things that are not necessary